Many Consumers Enrolled in COVID-19 Payment Modification Programs Find Their Credit Files Erroneously Tarnished

 A U.S. PIRG analysis of the CFPB complaint database also found a spike in complaints from people who had their request for auto loan payment relief denied.

 “While some auto lenders are working with consumers, it’s clear that the CFPB needs to stand up for consumers and crack down on uncooperative lenders,” Mierzwinski said.

 TIP: If you sign up for a COVID modification program, document the terms of the deal.
 Take notes, grab screenshots, get the name of the person you’re working with––and ask them to send you a written copy of the agreement.

 Millions of student loan borrowers found negative marks on their credit histories recently because of a “coding error” by loan servicer Great Lakes Educational Loan Services.
 The mistake, revealed in late May, effected nearly 5 million accounts, according to Politico.

-The CARES Act automatically suspended all payments on federal student loans for six months, until October 2020.
-To make sure deferred payments don’t tarnish credit histories, Congress instructed the Education Department to make sure they are reported to credit bureaus as on-time payments, Politico reported.
+The CARES Act automatically suspended all payments on federal student loans for six months, until the end of September.
+That has been extended by executive order through December 31, 2020.
+To make sure deferred payments don’t tarnish credit histories, Congress instructed the Education Department to make sure they are reported to credit bureaus as on-time payments.

 But Great Lakes did erroneously report approximately 4.8 million accounts as being “deferred,” which is a negative factor that can cause credit scores to drop.

 Great Lakes and the Education Department said the problem was being fixed.
 The company issued a statement stating that it did not believe the reporting error “impacted actual consumer credit scores.”